idaholab/moose/modules/navier_stokes/doc/content/source/executioners/SIMPLE.md

 \nabla \cdot \left(\rho \vec{u}^n\right) = 0.

-At this point, we should note that the finite volume discretization in MOOSE uses a collocated formulation which has an advantage of being flexible for nonstructured meshes.
+At this point, we should note that the finite volume discretization in MOOSE uses a collocated formulation which has an advantage of being flexible for unstructured meshes.
 However, in certain scenarios it can exhibit numerical pressure checker-boarding due to the discretization of the pressure gradient and continuity terms.
-A common approach for tackling this issue is the utilization of the Rhie-Chow interpoaltion method (See [!cite](rhie1983numerical) and [!cite](moukalled2016finite) for a detailed explanation.
+A common approach for tackling this issue is the utilization of the Rhie-Chow interpolation method (See [!cite](rhie1983numerical) and [!cite](moukalled2016finite) for a detailed explanation).
 This means that the face velocities (or face fluxes) are determined using pressure corrections.
-As we will see later, due to this behavior, the iteration between pressure and velocity will in face will be an iteration between pressure and face velocity.
+As we will see later, due to this behavior, the iteration between pressure and velocity will in fact be an iteration between pressure and face velocity.
 Nevertheless, to keep this in mind we add a subscript to the advecting velocity in our formulation:

 !equation id=momentum-eq-rc